 • Fancy under-mouse blue lighting for a cool visual effect

-In my review time with both mice, I found the Arc Mouse to be the far better travel mouse because of the folding design with a magnetic dongle holder, smaller dongle, and smaller carry case.
+In my review time with both mice, I found the Arc Mouse to be the far better travel mouse because of the folding design with magnetic dongle holder, smaller dongle, and smaller carry case.
 However, the Explorer Mini is the better travel mouse for desktop use, with better tracking, a more solid feel, and a smooth, expensive-feeling scroll wheel.
 It is a clunky option for travel because the large dongle, when stored in the snap-in location, is easy to lose and protrudes awkwardly from the bottom of the bulky mouse.
 I did enjoy using both travel mice; your choice should depend on what importance you place on portability.

 Recap